An F-16 caught fire at a Houston airport, leading to an evacuation

 The Houston Fire Department said in a statement that crews were dispatched to assist with a "downed plane" late Wednesday morning.
 The statement says the F-16 was on fire on the ground after the pilot ejected.

 The pilot was transported to a hospital.
-Officials had no immediate information on the extent of the pilot's injuries or further details on what caused the accident at Ellington Airport, which is home to a Texas Air National Guard base.
+The city of Houston said in a statement that the pilot is said to have minor injuries.
+The accident occurred at Ellington Airport, which is home to a Texas Air National Guard base.

 Airport spokesman Bill Begley says the incident happened as the jet was taking off.